Muwenda Mutebi II of Buganda: Early years and reign

 He was educated at Budo Junior School, King's Mead School in Sussex and Bradfield College, a public school in West Berkshire.
 He then entered Magdalene College, Cambridge.
 At the age of 11, he was appointed as Heir Apparent by his father on 6 August 1966.
-While in exile he worked as Associate Editor of the magazine African Concord and a member of the Executive Committee of the African National Congress (ANC) in London.
+Mutebi became head of the Buganda royal house upon the death of his father in 1969 and was formally enthroned as Kabaka on 31st July 1993 following the restoration of traditional kingdoms in Uganda.
+While in exile he worked as associate editor of the magazine African Concord and a member of the Executive Committee of the African National Congress (ANC) in London.
 On 21 November 1969, upon the death of his father, he succeeded as the Head of the Royal House of Buganda.

 He returned to Uganda in 1988, following the removal of the Milton Obote regime and the military junta that briefly replaced Obote.
 He was proclaimed at Buddo in a coronation ceremony at Naggalabi on 31 July 1993 upon the constitutional restoration of kingdoms in Uganda that had been abolished by Milton Obote.
 He has been on the royal throne since then with his seat at Bulange building in Mengo, Kampala.